surifirstpin/biplus_documentation/docs/AdminPrivileges.md

  <center><h1>AdminPrivileges</h1></center>

 ## Definition

-Administrative setting allows you to control and manipulate the data in Bi+ and is provided with many administrative settings options that will allow you to customize Bi+ for your organisation.
+It controls and manipulate the data in Bi+ and is provided with many administrative settings options that will allow you to customize Bi+ for your organisation.

 **Getting Started :**
 ## Users